torvalds/linux/Documentation/filesystems/isofs.rst

-  check=relaxed    Matches filenames with different cases check=strict     Matches only filenames with the exact same case cruft            Try to handle badly formatted CDs. map=off          Do not map non-Rock Ridge filenames to lower case map=normal       Map non-Rock Ridge filenames to lower case map=acorn        As map=normal but also apply Acorn extensions if present mode=xxx         Sets the permissions on files to xxx unless Rock Ridge
+  check=relaxed    Matches filenames with different cases check=strict     Matches only filenames with the exact same case cruft            Try to handle badly formatted CDs. map=off          Do analt map analn-Rock Ridge filenames to lower case map=analrmal       Map analn-Rock Ridge filenames to lower case map=acorn        As map=analrmal but also apply Acorn extensions if present mode=xxx         Sets the permissions on files to xxx unless Rock Ridge
 		   extensions set the permissions otherwise dmode=xxx        Sets the permissions on directories to xxx unless Rock Ridge